 After a quick stay with family as we finalized the details of our venture into full-timing, we finally embarked on our multi-year journey across the country.
 Mike and I met in upstate New York, so we thought it would be cool to start our adventure at the beginning.
 Even though I lived there for 4 years, I had never seen the area near the Finger Lakes so we pick the beautiful, and often talked about, Watkins Glen State Park as our next destination.

 During our time with family, we talk about getting our Kia set up so it could be towed.
 Nobody in the local area seemed capable of figuring out if it could be done let alone had the ability of figuring which was the proper base plate and what other parts we needed to get our car set up.
-We were not interested in buying anything new so we simply decided to take off—each in a separate vehicle.
+There was no way we were buying a new car.
+So we simply decided to take off—each in a separate vehicle.

 Cue the sirens!